 It was approved eleven months later.

 When the judge signed the final order, Olivia cried openly.
-Ava clapped.
-Liam grinned so hard he looked, for the first time in years, like a normal twelve-year-old boy.

 Lucas only smiled and slid his hand into William’s.